Common Signs of Basement Problems

 Is your basement wet or contain high levels of moisture?
 If so, you are not alone.
 It is estimated that over 60 percent of homes with basements in the United States are wet and/or experience water and moisture problems.

-Water is the essence of life and is of course one of our single most important resources, but unfortunately water is also one of the leading causes for problems and damages to a structure.
-Therefore it is very critical to protect your house from water by controlling and managing the flow and path of water in and around your home, especially houses with basements.
+Water is the essence of life and is, of course, one of our single most important resources, but unfortunately, water is also one of the leading causes of problems and damage to a structure.
+Therefore it is very critical to protect your house from water by controlling and managing the flow and path of water in and around your home, especially in houses with basements.

 Basement Water Problems – Signs & Symptoms

-Wet drywall Basements which are “finished” and contain livable space often consist of finished products such as wood framed walls covered with drywall, decorative trim and moldings, and floor covering materials (such as carpet, tile, and/or hardwood products).
-Unfortunately these items are susceptible to water damage, mold, and mildew if the basement is not properly protected.
+Basements that are “finished” and contain livable space often consist of finished products such as wood-framed walls covered with drywall, decorative trim and moldings, and floor covering materials (such as carpet, tile, and/or hardwood products).
+Unfortunately, these items are susceptible to water damage, mold, and mildew if the basement is not properly protected.
 When the proper waterproofing system is not in place it is not uncommon to find drywall to be damp, contain water stains, or even wet.

-Wet floors After heavy rain events you may likely find water resting on the surface of your basement floor.
+After heavy rain events, you may likely find water resting on the surface of your basement floor.
 Standing water or the evidence of water along the surface of your basement floor slab often comes from leaks within the basement walls.
 The presence of water on the basement floor slab can also be a result of water seeping in from beneath the walls.

-Bowing basement walls Cracks within basement walls can be associated within bowing of the basement walls.
-Bowing basement walls is unfortunately a common issue and is often a result of a lateral force (hydrostatic pressure) that is greater than the walls can withstand.
-The issue of a basement wall which is bowing is certainly something which should be of a concern, but is something that can usually be easily repaired.
+Cracks within basement walls can be associated with the bowing of the basement walls.
+Bowing basement walls is, unfortunately, a common issue and is often a result of a lateral force (hydrostatic pressure) that is greater than the walls can withstand.
+The issue of a basement wall that is bowing is certainly something that should be of concern but is something that can usually be easily repaired.